end2endzone/win32Arduino/README.md

 # win32Arduino

-win32Arduino is a Windows (win32) implementation of arduino functions.
+win32Arduino is a Windows implementation (win32) of arduino functions.
 It allows a developer to unit test an arduino library outside of the arduino platform.

 The library allows to easily unit test an arduino library using your testing framework of choice.
 For instance, the unit tests of win32Arduino library are executed using the [Google Test framework](http://github.com/google/googletest).

 It's main features are:
-*  Implements most arduino functions.
+*  Implements many arduino functions.
-*  Allows a developer to test a library outside of the arduino platform.
-*  Quicker unit test execution.
+*  Advanced time handling mechanism.
+*  Pin value support.
+All functions that reads/writes values to pin is supported.
+*  Logging support.
+See the history of all function call for your library.
+Calls to the `Serial` class are also forwarded to the output log file.
-*  Supports realtime millis() function or simulated millis() and micros() functions.
+*  Supports realtime, incremental or custom millis() and micros() functions to simulate time.
+*  Supports multiple type of callback function:
+   *  Attach function callbacks to any native arduino function.
+   *  Attach function callbacks when millis() function reach a specific value.
+   *  Attach function callbacks when macros() function reach a specific value.
+*  Supports interrupts functions: `attachInterrupt()`, `cli()`, `noInterrupts()`, `interrupts()` and `SREG` registry.

 Limitations:
+* Pins specific functionality is disabled.
+In other words, all pins are identical and shall considered supporting analog and digital values.
+* AVR, POWER, SERIAL, SPI, I2C is not supported.
+* PWM is not supported.
+Simulating PWM changes over time on each PWM pins is hard.
-* PWM pins and functions are not supported.
+* Pins pullup and pulldown resistors are not supported.
+* Pin resolution functions (`analogReadResolution()` and `analogWriteResolution()`) is not implemented.
+Pins values is always stored using a resolution of 10 bits.
+* Shift functions (`shiftIn()` and `shiftOut()`) are not implemented.
+* The following functions are also empty shells: `tone()`, `noTone()`, `pinMode()` and `pulseIn()`.

 # Usage

-The following instructions show how to test an arduino library.
+The following instructions show how to use the library.

-## Disabling win32Arduino's unit tests

-This section explains how to disable compilation of win32Arduino's own unit tests which are not required for testing another library.

-1) Edit the file /src/CMakeLists.txt
-2) Comment each lines that contains a reference to '*win32Arduino_unittest*' by adding a # character at the beginning of the line.
-1) Compile source code according to instructions specified in [INSTALL.md](INSTALL.md) file.
-3) Binaries are available in /cmake/build/bin/$(Configuration)

 ## Create a test project

+An arduino library source code must be added to a win32 project to be compiled and tested.
 The following instructions show how to easily test an arduino library.
 For clarity, unit test are written using the Google Test framework.
 This section assumes that you are already familiar with the googletest API.

-An arduino library source code must be added to a win32 project to be compiled and tested.
-The following instructions show how to compile an arduino library on the Windows platform.
-In the example below, the win32Arduino library is used to resolve all arduino functions called by the library.

 1) Create a new win32 console application.